 If you are pregnant or breastfeeding, it is recommended to avoid the use of all essential oils unless directed by your doctor.
 If you are attempting to use elemi to cure a chronic condition or in place of a medication, consult with your doctor beforehand.

 When stored correctly in a cool, dark place, elemi essential oil should last for approximately three years.
 If you suspect the oil has oxidized, discontinue use immediately.
 You can tell if your oil has oxidized if you notice a change in the aroma or begin to experience adverse reactions.7

 Elemi essential oil is a great oil to add to your collection.
 It can be used aromatically to alleviate stress and support all systems of the body, and it can be used topically to reduce pain and keep your skin looking young and healthy.
-Additionally, elemi essential oil has a wide range of uses: in a relaxing bath, diffused through the home, inhaled through a personal essential oil diffuser, or added to daily beauty products such as lotions, massage oils, or face washes.
+Additionally, elemi essential oil has a wide range of uses: in a relaxing bath, diffused through the home, used in a personal essential oil diffuser, or added to daily beauty products such as lotions, massage oils, or face washes.

 Whether you’re looking for a quick boost to your mood or a chemical-free way to improve the appearance skin, elemi essential oil is the perfect addition to your medicine cabinet.